 - General Knowledge.
 GE courses should give students an ample spectrum of learning in the natural and social sciences, arts, and humanities.
 This knowledge should extend beyond facts to include theories, methodologies, and ways of knowing central to these intellectual domains. - Integrative Learning.
 Students should learn to compare and synthesize different disciplinary and theoretical perspectives in order to discover the ways in which contrasting approaches can illuminate a problem or set of issues.
 In revisiting their GE course offerings, departments may wish to consider interdepartmental course "linkages" or sequences that introduce students to the ways in which different disciplines address a common topic. - Ethical Implications.
 General education courses should inform students about important issues and advances in the arts, humanities, and sciences and prepare them to evaluate ethically and critically the implications of these developments as citizens and leaders. - Cultural Diversity.
 Students need to engage in general education courses that contextualize issues of race, ethnicity, gender and multicultural interactions worldwide.
 Such courses should provide a diversity of cultural perspectives with the aim of enhancing understanding and tolerance of difference while illuminating the values, ideas, and goals that individuals and groups hold in common. - Intellectual Skills.
 One of the central aims of general education courses is to strengthen the basic intellectual skills of students.
-Those skills are, in particular, the following: - 2 Critical thinking: The ability to make critical and logical assessments of the evidence, whether that evidence be texts, images, performances, or the findings of research. - 2 Rhetorical effectiveness: The ability to frame and deliver a reasoned and persuasive argument in speech and writing. - 2 Problem-solving: The ability to determine what knowledge is needed, how to acquire it, and how to use it in order to solve a problem. - 2 Library and information literacy: The ability to search, select, organize, and manage relevant information from a variety of sources, both traditional and digital.
+Those skills are, in particular, the following: - > Critical thinking: The ability to make critical and logical assessments of the evidence, whether that evidence be texts, images, performances, or the findings of research. - ➤ Rhetorical effectiveness: The ability to frame and deliver a reasoned and persuasive argument in speech and writing. - ➤ Problem-solving: The ability to determine what knowledge is needed, how to acquire it, and how to use it in order to solve a problem.